Another busy travel weekend begins as uncertainty looms over TSA workers’ pay

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ryan Young, Chris Youd, Rebekah Riess, Elizabeth Wolfe, Taylor Galgano and Maria Aguilar Prieto contributed to this report.
+CNN’s Rafael Romo, Ryan Young, Chris Youd, Rebekah Riess, Elizabeth Wolfe, Taylor Galgano, Maria Aguilar Prieto and Hanna Park contributed to this report.